wp-plugins/bepro-listings/readme.txt

 We created BePro Listings and its addons to be *modular*.
 This allows you to only add the features you need, effectively speeding up the *load time* of your website.
 The prices of our Addons start at $5 and our themes are $1.
 You can also buy *bundles* of plugins and themes for great discounts.
 Effectively, we are offering you, the freedom to interchange options, at a very *cost effective* rate.

 Out of the box, BePro Listings works with buddypress and many **gallery plugins** (e.g. galleria).
 Via addons, we also integrate with s2member, paid membership pro, and several other popular plugins.
-This makes it extreamly easy and quick to add the best combinations of features for extending your **directory** / **classifieds** / **portfolio** / **Catalogue** site.
+This open architecture, makes it extreamly easy and quick to add the best combinations of features for extending your **directory** / **classifieds** / **portfolio** / **Catalogue** site.

 Most importantly, BePro Listings is built for various levels of users.
 Novice users will appreciate our $1 themes, **ajax features** and *"all in one"* shortcodes.
 Intermediate users will appreiate the plethora of, configuration options, widgets and extra shortcodes.
 Also we didn't forget developers and advanced users with our long list of wordpress hooks and filters.